 Chamomile has natural soothing effects when applied to the skin.
 However, a word of caution: chamomile should not be used on babies less than three months old.
 Wait until they’ve grown a little, and never use it on broken skin, regardless of age.

 Vitamin E naturally occurs in fruits and vegetables.
-It is required for human health, either through our diet or man-made supplements.
+It is required for human health, wether we consume it through our diet or man-made supplements.
 Vitamin E is necessary for proper skin nutrition and health.
 It can protect a baby’s skin from UV rays as well as environmental pollutants.
 It stabilizes the cell membranes in the skin and promotes the growth of healthy hair.
 It’s a vital antioxidant vitamin that is safe for a baby’s sensitive skin.

 Once you’ve cleaned your baby, dry the skin gently before applying baby powder.
 Otherwise, the powder may absorb even more moisture and ball up, creating irritation as well as a mess.